A Pessimistic Approximation for the Fisher Information Measure: Introduction

-While examples can be given where (\ref{eq:bound:unopt}) holds with equality \cite{Stein14}, a simple counter example is immediately constructed.
+While in \cite{Stein14} the example of a hard-limited Gaussian model was given where the information bound \eqref{eq:bound:unopt} holds with equality, a simple counter example is immediately constructed.
 To this end, consider the system output to follow the generic parametric Gaussian distribution

 The exact Fisher information is \cite[pp. 47]{Kay93}